Ahmed Manaa Al-Noobi

 Ahmed Manaa Al-Noobi (احمد مانع النوبي; born 9 April 1988), commonly known as Ahmed Manaa, is an Omani footballer who plays for Dhofar S.C.S.C. in Oman Professional League.

 Club career

 On 7 June 2014, he signed a one-year contract with Salalah based club, rivals of his former club Dhofar S.C.S.C., Al-Nasr S.C.S.C.

 Club career statistics

 International career

 Ahmed was selected for the national team for the first time in 2007.
-Ahmed made his first appearance for Oman on 26 March 2008 against Thailand in the Third Round of 2010 FIFA World Cup qualification.
-He has made appearances in the 2011 AFC Asian Cup qualification and in the 2010 FIFA World Cup qualification and has represented the national team in the 2009 Gulf Cup of Nations.
+Ahmed made his first appearance for Oman on 26 March 2008 against Thailand in the third round of 2010 FIFA World Cup qualification.
+He has made appearances in the 2011 AFC Asian Cup qualification and in the 2010 FIFA World Cup qualification and has represented the national team in the 19th Arabian Gulf Cup.